Maggie Tabberer: Personal life

 Margaret May Tabberer was born on 11 December 1936 in Parkside, South Australia, the youngest of five children to Alfred and Molly Trigar.

 Tabberer took her surname from her first husband, Charles Tabberer, whom she married at the age of 17.
 They had two daughters, Brooke and Amanda.
 The demands of her modelling career, however, saw that marriage end after seven years.

 After moving to Sydney with her daughters in 1960, Tabberer was introduced by Helmut Newton to Ettore Prossimo, an Italian restaurateur, whom she married in 1967.
 In that same year, Tabberer gave birth to their son, Francesco, who died of sudden infant death syndrome when 10 days old.
 The pair separated after 17 years of marriage, although they rekindled their friendship before Prossimo's death from a heart attack in 1996.

 In 1985, Tabberer announced that she was in a relationship with journalist Richard Zachariah (1945-2025).
 The couple co-presented a lifestyle television series, The Home Show, on the Australian Broadcasting Corporation from 1990 to 1995 when they separated.

-Tabberer suffered from diabetes in her later years and died on 6 December 2024, five days before her 88th birthday.
+Tabberer suffered from diabetes in her later years and died on 6 December 2024, aged 87.